Chapter 2. Setting up a project and storage

 Verification

 You can see your project’s initial state.
-Individual tabs provide more information about the project components and project access permissions:
+Individual tabs show more information about the project components and project access permissions:

 - Workbenches are instances of your development and experimentation environment.
-They typically contain IDEs, such as JupyterLab, RStudio, and Visual Studio Code.
+They typically contain individual development environments (IDEs), such as JupyterLab, RStudio, and Visual Studio Code.

-- Pipelines contain the data science pipelines that are executed within the project.
+- Pipelines contain the data science pipelines which run within the project.

-- Models allow you to quickly serve a trained model for real-time inference.
-You can have multiple model servers per data science project.
-One model server can host multiple models.
+- Models for quickly serving a trained model for real-time inference.
+You can have many model servers per data science project.
+One model server can host many models.

 - Cluster storage is a persistent volume that retains the files and data you’re working on within a workbench.
 A workbench has access to one or more cluster storage instances.

-- Connections contain configuration parameters that are required to connect to a data source, such as an S3 object bucket.
+- Connections contain required configuration parameters for connecting to a data source, such as an S3 object bucket.

 - Permissions define which users and groups can access the project.